ebt-wu/pipeline-frontend/README.md

 2. Run `./setup.sh`
 3. Run `yarn` in the project folder to install the dependencies
 4. Run `yarn start` in the project folder to start the application
+5. Run `yarn start-local` in the project folder to start the application with the local pipeline-backend
-5. Visit https://portal.d1.hyperspace.tools.sap navigate to a component and the CI/CD tab to view the MFE within DXP
+6. Visit https://portal.d1.hyperspace.tools.sap navigate to a component and the CI/CD tab to view the MFE within DXP

 ### FAQ